hubject/sax-stream/Readme.md

 Create passing options object:

+- `omitNsPrefix` - if set to `true`, removes namespace prefix of elements
 - `tag` - name of the tag to select objects from XML file
 - `highWaterMark` - size of internal transform stream buffer - defaults to 350 objects
 - `strict` - default to false, if `true` makes sax parser to accept valid XML only